Worker in helmet and harness on scaffolding handling a metal panel against the sky

 Emergency Procedures

 • FALL FROM HEIGHT: Do not move injured person unless in immediate danger.
 Call 000 immediately.
 If person suspended in harness, initiate rescue within 15 minutes due to suspension trauma risk.
+Once rescued, place the worker in a flat / supine position (or recovery position if unconscious and breathing) per ANZCOR Guideline 9.1.5.
+Earlier advice to keep the rescued worker in a legs-bent / upright position to prevent orthostatic shock has been retracted as it lacks evidence and may be harmful.
 Keep person warm, monitor breathing.
+Seek medical attention even if the worker appears uninjured.

 • SCAFFOLD COLLAPSE: Evacuate all personnel from area immediately.
 Call 000.
 Account for all workers.
 Do not attempt rescue unless safe to do so.
 Establish exclusion zone and preserve scene.